Posts

 Image

 Brass Point nr.
 Beachy Head I introduced the Chalk in my previous post.
-The hills rolling downs of pure white stone surround London and the Thames Valley.
-A lot of this is 'ancient' country, the bleached clean bones of old England and Tolkien's Barrow Downs.
+The rolling hills of pure white stone, the Chilterns and Downs, surround London and the Thames Valley.
+A lot of this is 'ancient' country, the 'bleached clean bones of old England' and Tolkien's Barrow Downs.
 Wonderful stuff.
-There aren’t many places in the world where pure chalk rises to the surface, and England has most of it.
-If you are walking, it is usually dry and springy underfoot and on a bike the slopes are merciful.
+There aren’t many places in the world where pure chalk rises to the surface, and most of them are in England.
+If you are walking, it is usually dry and springy underfoot and, on a bike, the slopes are merciful.
 Cretaceous Earth Its origins are described in the first two posts in my 'Deep Past' series; Links: ' From Hell to High Water ' and ' Coming Up For Air '.
 A short reprise.
 The chalk was formed at the bottom of an ancient sea at around the same latitude where you now find North Africa.
-Sharks swam in it, crabs scuttled along the bed and coiled carnivorous cephalopods called ammonites floated about.
-At the bottom of the food chain, then as now, were clouds o...
+Sharks swam in it, crabs scuttled along the bed, and coiled carnivorous cephalopods called ammonites floated about.
+At the bottom of ...